Non-Conformance Process: Steps, Aspects, and More

 How does the Non-Conformances process work?

-We have outlined several steps you can take when you want to deal with a Non-Conformance in your organization.
+We have outlined several steps you can take when dealing with a Non-Conformance in your organization.

 Step 1: Identification of Non-Conformance